by Freddy Tran Nager, Founder of Atomic Tango + Member of a Few Segments…

 The Patagonia Principle

-Think of other brands out there that have cult followings: Nike, Apple, even Harley-Davidson appeal across demographic lines, yet they don’t try to appeal to everyone.
+Think of other brands that have cult followings: Nike, Apple, even Harley-Davidson appeal across demographic lines, yet they don’t try to appeal to everyone.
 Indeed, they make a business out of ridiculing those who don’t fit into their way of thinking.
 All these brands enjoy die-hard loyalty and higher profit margins than their competitors.

 I call this lifestyle-centric approach the Patagonia Principle because Patagonia managed to build a solid company quietly, without massive advertising or headline-grabbing technology.
 They knew it was all about finding and expressing the right state of mind.